 She said: “For most parties in the Commons, these were ‘free votes’, due to the nature of them being areas of devolved responsibility.
 However, instead of choosing to abstain, Mr Kerr decided to actively vote against same-sex marriage – demonstrating his clear opposition to it.”

-She also said that Kerr’s most recent voting behaviour is just the latest in a history of voting negatively against the LGBTQ+ community.
+She also said that Kerr’s most recent voting behaviour is just the latest in a string of votes which neglect the rights of the LGBTQ+ community.

 “Mr Kerr is out of step with modern compassionate thinking, and does not speak for the good people he represents in the Stirling area.
 However, despite his efforts, I am delighted that same-sex marriage will finally be extended to couples in Northern Ireland.”